miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Updated Free View Weapons to plus version and fixed some histories.
 +Halved damage of Giovanni ghosts and increased Obfuscator trigger.
 +Fixed missing blood pack after Blood Hunt and Barabas breaking out.
-+Added sound to blood guardian summoning and removed a blood trail.
++Added sound to Blood Guardian summoning and removed a blood trail.
 +Changed Sheriff's sword from Brawl to Melee and improved Lily line.
 +Delayed quick Nosferatu leaving and improved Pisha leaving issues.
 +Corrected library and Asylum elevator problems, thanks vladdmaster.